MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 The language that the user specifies in [!INCLUDE[prod_short](../includes/prod_short.md)] settings.

 **Global language**
 By default it is the same as the local language, but the global language can be changed from AL code.

 **Default Language**
-Is defined by a server setting.
-For [!INCLUDE[prod_short](../includes/prod_short.md)] online it is set to the same language that was selected when signing up for Business Central.
+Is defined by a server setting for [!INCLUDE[prod_short](../includes/prod_short.md)] on-prem.
+For [!INCLUDE[prod_short](../includes/prod_short.md)] online it is set to the same language that was selected when signing up for [!INCLUDE[prod_short](../includes/prod_short.md)].

 **Primary language**
-Defined as the primary culture of a language, for example, for `es-MX` (Spanish-Mexico) the primary language will be `es-ES` (Spanish-Spain).
+Defined as the primary culture of a language.
+For `es-MX` (Spanish-Mexico), for example, the primary language will be `es-ES` (Spanish-Spain).

 **Field Caption**
-If the page control is backed by a table field, then if no matches where found then it would use the same algorithm from the control by on the field.
+If the page control is based on a table field, and if no translations are found on the page, then the translation found on the table field is used.

 ![Translation](../media/Translation_2.png "Translations to display")